-The Cosumnes River, which lies on the western slope of the Sierra Nevada Mountains, flows through the Central Valley and merges with the Mokelumne River that spills into Sacramento-San Joaquin Delta and out into the Pacific Ocean.
+The Cosumnes River, which lies on the western slope of the Sierra Nevada Mountains, flows through the Central Valley and merges with the Mokelumne River, spills into Sacramento-San Joaquin Delta and out into the Pacific Ocean.

 Aside from protecting the flora and fauna unique to the land, the preserve also provides environmental education to the public through outdoor recreational activities.